gleisonsdm/DawnCC-Compiler/README.md

 ## How to run a code

-To run DawnCC, you can run the run.sh bash script, passing as arguments the directory which llvm-build and DawnCC are located and a directory containing source files to be processed (currently single level folder, not recursive).
+To run DawnCC, you can run the run.sh bash script, passing as arguments the directory which llvm-build and DawnCC are located and a directory containing source files to be processed.
 Arguments can be passed in command line to change behaviour of the script.

     ./run.sh -d <root folder> -src <folder with files to be processed>